KailUser/StackHub/Readme.md

-﻿## Stackoverflow_info
+﻿## StackHub
-Stackoverflow_info is a program for checking statistics on the StackOverflow website in English and Russian versions How to launch?
+StackHub is a program for checking statistics on the StackOverflow website in English and Russian versions How to launch?
 Everything is easy to use
 1. `pip install -r requirements.txt`